SuyashSalvi/whatsapp-mern/README.md

-#WhatsApp Clone - MERN Stack
+## WhatsApp Clone - MERN Stack

-a.
-Description
+# Description
 This project is a full-stack WhatsApp clone built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It also incorporates Pusher for real-time updates and Axios for making HTTP requests.

-b.
-Features
+# Features
 Real-time Messaging: Utilizes Pusher to enable real-time messaging functionality.
 Responsive Design: The application is designed to work seamlessly on various devices.

-c.
-Technologies Used
+# Technologies Used

 Frontend:
-React.js
+• React.js
-Axios for HTTP requests
+• Axios for HTTP requests
-Material-UI for UI components
+• Material-UI for UI components

 Backend:
-Node.js
+• Node.js
-Express.js
+• Express.js
-MongoDB for database storage
+• MongoDB for database storage
-Pusher for real-time updates
+• Pusher for real-time updates

 Desktop view:
 <img width="879" alt="desktop_whatsapp" src="https://github.com/SuyashSalvi/whatsapp-mern/assets/40499151/48427882-8f35-4bc1-bc65-dbc46c38f1a6">